nathanhleung/install-peerdeps/README.md

-  -S, --silent                     If using npm, don't save in package.json -Y, --yarn                       Install with Yarn -P, --pnpm                       Install with pnpm -r, --registry <uri>             Install from custom registry (defaults to NPM registry) --dry-run                        Do not install packages, but show the install command that will be run -a, --auth <token>               Provide an NPM authToken for private packages.
+  -S, --silent                     If using npm, don't save in package.json -Y, --yarn                       Install with Yarn -P, --pnpm                       Install with pnpm -n, --no-registry                Do not use a remote registry to find dependencies list -r, --registry <uri>             Install from custom registry (defaults to NPM registry) --dry-run                        Do not install packages, but show the install command that will be run -a, --auth <token>               Provide an NPM authToken for private packages.